-(d) Asset Retirement Obligations
+(c) Asset Retirement Obligations

 The group has provisions for costs arising from certain obligations in relation to the retirement and decommissioning of assets, mainly certain poles, batteries, international cable and dismantling and restoration of mobile antenna sites.
-It is expected that most of these costs will be paid during the period 2021 to 2034, and these anticipated cash flows are discounted using a risk free rate of return of between 2% and 4%.
+It is expected that most of these costs will be paid during the period 2022 to 2036, and these anticipated cash flows are discounted using a risk free rate of return of between 2% and 4%.